 Agrippa, a grandson of Herod the Great, had been educated at Rome and had made invaluable friends amongst whom were the future emperors Caligula and Claudius.
 When he became emperor Caligula gave Agrippa, known as Agrippa I, the province that has been ruled by his uncle Philip, with the title of king, and in 40 added Galilee and Peraea which had been ruled by another uncle, Antipas.
 When Claudius became emperor in 41 he added both Judea and Samaria to Agrippa's rule.
 As a result from 41 to his death in 44 Agrippa I reigned over a country as large as that of Herod the Great.
-The portraval of Agrippa I in the Gospels is negative (e.g. Acts 12) but elsewhere, e.g. in Josephus, he is regarded favourably, although Rome became increasingly concerned by his growing regional power and influence and Claudius stopped him building a defensive wall around Jerusalem.
+The portrayal of Agrippa I in the Gospels is negative (e.g. Acts 12) but elsewhere, e.g. in Josephus, he is regarded favourably, although Rome became increasingly concerned by his growing regional power and influence and Claudius stopped him building a defensive wall around Jerusalem.
 When Agrippa I died in 44 his son, the future Agrippa II, was only 17 years old and in Rome.
 The Roman government did not want another potential power-base and so Agrippa II was only given a small principality in 50.
-This was added to by both Claudius and Nero.
-It is Agrippa governors of Syria were usually of high quality the same cannot be said of the prefects who had control of Galilee or Judea when a Herodian was not present.
-They were both corrupt and incompetent.
-These problems were exacerbated by people we
+This was added to by both Claudius and

-II who appears in Acts 25-26.
+Nero.
+It is Agrippa II who appears in Acts 25-26.
 Both Agrippa I and II followed Jewish observance.

-II and Agrippa discussed often Torah matters with religious teachers and his portrayal in 25-26 Acts in discussina with Paul reflects this.
+Agrippa II and often discussed Torah matters with religious teachers and his portrayal in Acts 25-26 in discussing with Paul reflects this.